Mukomuko Regency: History

 The indigenous people of Mukomuko are the Mukomuko, who are a part of the Minangkabau ethnic group.
 Traditionally, in culture and language, Mukomuko is close to the Pesisir Selatan Regency in West Sumatra Province.

 In the past the Mukomuko area was part of the West Coast region (Pasisie Baraik) Minangkabau tribe.
 The Mukomuko people are an ethnic group that is closely related to the Minangkabau or the closest Minangkabau ethnic group.
 The Mukomuko area is also an overseas Minangkabau region which is often also called the Riak nan Berdebur namely the area along the West Coast from Padang to South Bengkulu.
 However, since the British colonial period, the Mukomuko area has been included in the Bengkulu administration (Bencoolen).
 Since then they have been separated from their comrades in West Sumatra and become an integral part of the Bengkulu region.
 This continued during the Dutch colonial period, Japanese occupation, until the independence period.

 During the independence period, the Mukomuko region was included in the North Bengkulu Regency.
 The subsequent division of regencies and cities has occurred in almost all provinces in Indonesia, including Bengkulu Province.
-In early 2003, the province added five new regencies (as stipulated by Law No.3 of 2003), namely North Bengkulu Regency was divided into North Bengkulu Regency and Mukomuko Regency.
+In early 2003, the province added five new regencies (as stipulated by Law No.3 of 2003), including the splitting off of a new Mukomuo Regency from the northern part of North Bengkulu Regency.
 The South Bengkulu Regency was also divided into South Bengkulu, Seluma, and Kaur regencies, while Rejang Lebong Regency was divided into Rejang Lebong, Kepahiang and Lebong regencies.

-Similar to other districts in Bengkulu, Mukomuko was also affected by an earthquake, where on 13 September 2007, an earthquake devastated a part of the population of Mukomuko, especially in the Lubuk Pinang District.
+Similar to other districts in Bengkulu, Mukomuko was also affected by an earthquake on 13 September 2007, when an earthquake devastated a part of the population of Mukomuko, especially in the Lubuk Pinang District.

 Sending transmigrants to Bengkulu has flared up again since 1967.
 In fact, Presidential Decree of the Republic of Indonesia Number 2 of 1973 stipulates Bengkulu Province and nine other provinces as transmigration areas outside Java.
 One of the transmigrant destinations is Bengkulu Utara and this policy continues to this day.
 In 2004 Bengkulu still received additional transmigrants.
 Each transmigrant family is provided with two hectares of land.
 The majority of transmigrants from Java are farmers.
 Now these migrant population centers have grown into economic centers.

 Population growth is very fast with this transmigration program.
 This has also caused a change in the composition of the population in the Mukomuko Regency area.
 Currently, the number of immigrants from Java has far exceeded the number of natives of Mukomuko.
 So that in reality today, indigenous people are a minority in Mukomuko Regency.